cloudposse/terraform-aws-dynamic-subnets/README.md

 * `namespace`: (Required) Namespace associated with these resources
 * `vpc_id`: (Required) AWS Virtual Private Cloud ID.
 * `igw_id`: (Required) AWS Internet Gateway for public subnets.
 Only one igw can be attached to a VPC.
-* `vpc_default_route_table`: A default route table for public subnets.
+* `vpc_default_route_table_id`: A default route table for public subnets.
 Provides access to Internet.
 If not set here - will be created.

 ```
 module "tf_subnets" {